ianheil/macwatchdog-cli/README.md

 macwatchdog
 ```

-You will see a menu with options to run all checks, select specific checks, manage unsigned launch agents/daemons, manage profiles/MDM, use forensics/reporting tools, export reports, view help/about, and view the README.
+You will see a menu with options to run all checks, select specific checks, manage unsigned launch agents/daemons, manage login items, manage open ports, search for items, manage profiles/MDM, use forensics/reporting tools, export reports, view help/about, and view the README.

 ### Command-Line Options